NJ congressman appears to be caught wearing boxer shorts in virtual hearing

 Payne also appeared to be caught sleeping during a virtual hearing of the Aviation Subcommittee of the House Committee on Transportation and Infrastructure back in March.

-Fox News' inquiries to Payne's office and Van Duyne's office were not immediately returned.
+Fox News' inquiry to Van Duyne's office was not immediately returned.